Serving St. Louis, Missouri and Illinois

 How We Build Victims the Strongest Cases

-When it’s time to file a claim, it’s common for people to think that they don’t need the help of a car accident attorney.
+When it’s time to file a claim, it’s common for people to think that they don’t need the help of an attorney.
 This couldn’t be further from the truth.

-A lawyer can provide indispensable help, support and representation in the aftermath of a car crash.
+A lawyer can provide indispensable help, support and representation in the aftermath of a crash.
 In particular, some of the ways that our experienced attorneys can help car accident victims include by:

 - Determining all at-fault parties